-Free-standing computer system

-Generic personal computer

-Equipment component NAICS industry class life
+Free-standing computer system Seven (7) years or Generic personal computer Three (3) years Equipment component NAICS industry class life

 This category includes machines controlled by computers that sell as a separate unit from the machine and can perform additional functions outside the machine.
 The assessor should assign expected lives to the two components separately; the computer equipment has the same expected life as similar computer equipment; the machinery has the expected life assigned to its specific industry.